Frequently Asked Questions¶

 Does KUnit support running on architectures other than UML?¶

-can compile to any architecture; it compiles like just another part of the
+can compile to any architecture.
+It compiles like just another part of the

-like the KUnit Wrapper (
+module is loaded.
+However, there is infrastructure, like the KUnit Wrapper

-tools/testing/kunit/kunit.py) that does not support
+tools/testing/kunit/kunit.py) that might not support some architectures

 Most existing tests for the Linux kernel would be categorized as an integration test, or an end-to-end test.